Join thousands worldwide already moving with pliability.

 Why should you focus on foundational skills first?

-Balance and coordination drills—single-leg stands, agility ladder work—build the sensory feedback systems that make movement feel natural.
+Balance and coordination drills, such as single-leg stands and agility ladder work, build the sensory feedback systems that make movement feel natural.
 They're the infrastructure that athletic tasks depend on.
 When your ankle stabilizes under load and your hip rotates without compensation, a basketball pivot no longer requires conscious thought about foot placement.
 The movement becomes available because you built the physical capacity the pivot demands, not because you practiced it 1,000 times.

 How do you choose the right sport for your body?